 Then we went to a place called Eat and Eat.
 It is a collection, albeit in a Disney-esque sort of way, of little food stalls from around Asia.
 We walked around three times trying to decide what to eat, before settling on dumplings from China, curry from India, fried shrimp from Korea and the spiciest fish of all time from northern Sulawesi.
 It was delicious and fun.

 Suddenly, my mood was restored.
-Give me a great sunset, sweaty teenage girls, spicy food and I’m happy.
+Give me a magnificent sunset, sweaty teenage girls, spicy food, and I’m happy.

 Even though my mood improved and I enjoyed my two days in Kuta, Bali, I couldn’t help but wonder why so many people flock to this Paradise Lost.
 Yes, it is convenient, a mere 20 minutes from the international airport, which has great connections.
 There are a wide variety of accommodations and restaurants.
 And yes, the beach was great – a long, wide, soft arc of sand that extended for miles.
 It wasn’t the most beautiful beach, sort of plain without any rocky headlands to break it up, but great for families and sunbathers and surfers when the waves are right.